 This course will focus on an understanding of the variation of the occurrence of criminal acts and, in particular, an understanding of individual difference in criminal activity and victimology.
 Topics for exploration include; the demographics of crimes (nationally), theories behind the perpetrators and various theories that may assist in profiling of offenders and their victims (these theories include the biological, psychological, and sociological perspective of what constitutes crime and the criminals).
 Class: 3 hours per week.
+Prerequisites: PSY 111 or SOC 101 and CJS 101.
 (O) 3 credits